Gallery Car: Railcar

-The car height is near the same as a Superliner (16' 2"), being only approximately four inches shorter, at 15' ~10": The height isn't the same across the brands, such as when comparing a Budd to an Amerail.
+The car height is near the same as a Superliner (16' 2"), being only approximately four inches shorter, at 15' 10": The height varies between brands, such as when comparing a Budd to an Amerail.

 BNSF have their own versions of Budd's design with differently designed trucks and body from all other designs, along with text over the doors such as "BURLINGTON" or "BNSF RAILWAY," and a modern BNSF decal next to the doors.

 The windows are not the same across the brands either and are the easiest identifiers (with designs building on each other):